udemy-tcp/rn-starter/README.md

 # rn-starter
-## Jourey to complete for The Complete React Native + Hooks Course :)
+## Journey to complete for The Complete React Native + Hooks Course :)